aesara-devs/aesara/doc/glossary.rst

         Inplace computations are computations that destroy their inputs as a side-effect.
-For example, if you iterate over a matrix and double every element, this is an inplace operation because when you are done, the original input has been overwritten.
-Ops representing inplace computations are :term:`destructive`, and by default these can only be inserted by optimizations, not user code.
+For example, if you iterate over a matrix and double every element, this is an inplace operation because when you are done, the original input has been overwritten.  :class:`Op`\s representing inplace computations are :term:`destructive`, and by default these can only be inserted by optimizations, not user code.